thalescpl-io/dke-service-setup/README.md

   * In the past it was possible to use an Azure provided DNS-Entry.
 Now it is required to use a FQDN that ends in a trusted "Custom Domain" in AzureAD.
 * Azure account capable of deploying azure resources
 * Working M365 tenant
-* Tool for SSH-ing into your Ubuntu Server (i. e. putty) on your workstation
+* Tool for SSH-ing into your CentOS server (i. e. putty) on your workstation
-* Tool for SSH-Copy files to your Ubuntu Server (i. e.
+* Tool for SSH-Copy files to your CentOS server (i. e.
 WinSCP, scp or pscp) on your workstation
   * *WinSCP* will be used
 * RDP-Client on your workstation to access the Windows 10 test machine
   * Standard *Remote Desktop Connection* from Windows 10 will be used